Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 ## Multiproject build
 [Multi-project build](https://docs.gradle.org/current/userguide/multi_project_builds.html#sec:creating_multi_project_builds)
-(sometimes called multimodule project) - this is a Gradle build in which there are several Gradle projects (most often each of which has its own `build.gradle` or `build.gradle.kts` file)
+(sometimes called multimodule project) - this is a Gradle build in which there are several Gradle projects (most often each has its own `build.gradle` or `build.gradle.kts` file)

 In this case, it is necessary to [apply Kover plugin](#quickstart) in each subproject for which coverage needs to be measured.
 Thus, for each subproject, it will be possible to generate a report showing the coverage of only those classes that are declared in this subproject.